 Events which are reported and are unrefuted will be assumed to have occurred regardless of the source of information (e.g. health records or participant or GP).
-Where any discrepancy occurs (i.e. where a participant reports a specific event but health records or registries report a different event), results obtained from health records and registry sources will be assumed to be correct.
 Where possible, comparison will be made between different registry sources of the same data for verification purposes.